Primark Co-Ords

 Overview

-Primark lacked a digital experience for matching co-ords, making it hard for users to find complete outfits that were .
-I led a UX solution that introduced a “Shop Set” feature—allowing users to easily discover and shop matching tops and bottoms.
+Primark lacked a digital experience for matching Co-Ords, making it hard for users to find complete outfits.
+I led the design from 0 to 1 with a solution allowed users to easily discover and shop matching items.

 What I did